aponsero/Aggregated_Viral_Catalogue/README.md

 The Fasta sequences of several data subsets of the AVrC database can be downloaded directly from the Zenodo archive or from the "Sequence Download" tab of the AVrC user interface:

 - Representative dataset: Subset of 449,859 viral representative sequences for the AVrC vOTU
-- High quality dataset: Subset of XXX viral sequences (representative and members from XX vOTUs) classified as "Complete" or "High Quality" by CheckV
+- High quality dataset: Subset of 150,141 viral representative sequences classified as "Complete" or "High Quality" by CheckV
-- Bacteriophage only dataset: Subset of XXX viral sequences (representative and members from XX vOTUs) predicted to infect a prokaryotic host by iPhop.
+- Bacteriophage only dataset: Subset of 430,257 viral representative sequences predicted belong to the "Uroviricota", "Phixviricota", "Hofneiviricota" phyla by GeNomad.

 ## Metadata summary content